aarav-gupta01/smart-home-sensor/README.md

   remains provisional.
 - Validation currently depends on live hardware testing because the repository does not yet contain automated tests.
-- Neither the Wi-Fi connection nor the MQTT connection is re-established if it drops. `client.publish()` raises `OSError` on a dead socket, and nothing in the read loop catches it, so a single broker restart or access-point handover ends the loop and the board goes silent until it is power-cycled.
-This matters on a mesh network, where the access point can hand a client between nodes.
-- The Wi-Fi wait is an unbounded loop with no timeout that only tests `isconnected()`, so a wrong password or an unreachable access point hangs the board with no diagnostic output.
-See the troubleshooting steps above.
+- The board does not run at all until both Wi-Fi and the broker are reachable.
+  The boot loop repeats until it holds a live MQTT client, so while the broker is down there are no sensor reads and no output beyond the retry messages.
+  This was chosen over proceeding without a client, which crashed on the first publish, but it does mean the board cannot run as a local-only sensor.
+- Reconnection builds a new `MQTTClient` without explicitly closing the old one, relying on garbage collection to reclaim the orphaned sockets.
+A multi-minute broker outage, retrying roughly twice per second, reconnected cleanly once the broker returned, so socket exhaustion was not observed on this build.
+An explicit `sock.close()` would remove the dependency on collection timing.
 - The MQTT client ID is a fixed string.
-A broker closes an existing session when a second connection claims the same ID, so a reconnect implementation must account for the old session being displaced, and two publishers cannot run concurrently.
+A broker closes an existing session when a second connection claims the same ID, so a reconnect displaces whatever session the broker still holds for the previous connection, and two publishers cannot run concurrently.
 - The publisher and subscriber agree on JSON key names only by convention.
   Nothing enforces the contract.
 The subscriber iterates whatever keys arrive, so a mismatch is not currently fatal, but it will matter once readings are